 This lake usually provides excellent year round open water fishing as it virtually never freezes over due to its intense depths.
-The last three years of fishing here for trout and salmon have been very slow.
+The last four years of fishing here for trout and salmon have been very slow.
 This lake used to account for 20% to 35% of my guide trips.
 In 2017 I didn't guide a single trip here until November, when I did five trips mainly for northern pike and a little lake trout fishing.
+In 2018 I did 10 trips here mainly for pike.

-We saw and heard of fair numbers of brown trout and salmon here in 2017.
+We saw and heard of fair numbers of brown trout and salmon here in 2017 and 2018.
 Shore fishing was mostly slow to fair but occasionally good for these species.
-The lake trout derby featured very slow fishing for most contestants.
+The lake trout derby featured a better bite than the prior year, which was encouraging.
 Mid-lake areas, roughly from Sampson State Park across the lake and down towards Long Point/Lodi provided better fishing for lake trout than elsewhere from what I heard and saw.
 But most of the fish were smaller.
 Friends did catch some nice lakers throughout the summer up around Sampson but the fishing wasn't great.
-I saw some very good numbers of lake trout mid-lake in November.
-That to me was a very encouraging sign!

 A lot of rumors are circulating around baitshops, online and around fishing areas with regards to the fishing here.
 There may be some unknown factors affecting the fishing, but what I consider the "known factors" are likely the main culprits.
 First and foremost, NY DEC conducted extensive gillnetting here in 2017 in response to complaints about slow fishing.
 They found BETTER NUMBERS OF LAKE TROUT THAN THEY DID IN 2013!!!
-I realize that's very hard for most anglers to believe.
-I had a tough time believing it, that's for sure.
+However, and it's a big "However", most were sublegal, "uncatchable sized fish" which hopefully will "recruit" to the fishery in a few years.
 They said lamprey wounding was an issue.
 Fish were well fed too if I remember correctly.
 I did an essay on what's going on here in my "article tips" section of this site, but I think that the poor fishing can be attributed to:

 Two major stocking reductions of lake trout over the last decade.